trialsnet-project/trialsnet-project.github.io/_pages/open-call.md

 The total available budget is 5.580.900€.

-The Open Call will be launched the 16th October 2023.
+The Open Call will be launched on the 16th of October 2023 and will have a submission deadline on the 19th of January 2024, for an expected participation duration of 12 months.
+The proposals should be submitted in English.
+{: .text-justify}

 ## Contact
 For questions related to the Open Call, you can mail opencall.trialsnet@netcom.it.uc3m.es